stardog-union/launchpad-docs/azure/snowflake-passthrough.md

 ...			...
 ```

 Next, we'll perform a manual call to the **<AZURE_AD_OAUTH_AUTHORIZE_ENDPOINT>** to allow the user to authorize the Stardog client to access the Snowflake resource.
-This step may not be necessary if the administrator performed this authorization at an ealier step.
+This step may not be necessary if the administrator performed this authorization at an earlier step.

 Take your Snowflake scope, which was `<SNOWFLAKE_APPLICATION_ID_URI>/session:scope:<snowflake_role>` (e.g. `api://08bcca47-1234-48ae-b92e-24f52263d55f/session:scope:sysadmin`).
 We'll call that **<FULLY_QUALIFIED_SCOPE>**.
 Now URL Encode the **<FULLY_QUALIFIED_SCOPE>** (you can use online resources like <https://www.urlencoder.org/> to do the encoding).
 We'll call this **<URL_ENCODED_QUALIFIED_SCOPE>**.
 For our example, the encoded URL is: `api%3A%2F%2F08bcca47-1234-48ae-b92e-24f52263d55f%2Fsession%3Ascope%3Asysadmin`